 In order to learn the representation of $\mathcal{G}_{AP}$ and $\mathcal{G}_{AP-UE}$, we use GraphSAGE framework proposed in \cite{Graphsage}.
 GraphSAGE is a graph representation learning framework which can be used for inductive applications where the graphs are dynamic.

-As illustrated in Figure \ref{graphSAGE}, first $N$ iterations of the spatial graph convolutions based on (\ref{spatialConvo}) is performed on $\mathcal{G}_{AP}$ with feature set $\mathrm{X}_{AP}$ as the input.
-Then $M$ iterations of spatial convolutions are performed on $\mathcal{G}_{AP-UE}$ where $\mathrm{Z}_{AP}$ will be the input feature set of the AP nodes while for the UE nodes $\mathrm{X}_{UE}$ will be the input feature set.
-The directional edges between the AP nodes and UE nodes ensure that AP embeddings are independent of the UE nodes in the graph as messages are not passed from UE nodes to AP nodes.
-In order to match the distributions of inputs $\mathrm{Z}_{AP}$ and $\mathrm{X}_{UE}$ to the $\mathcal{G}_{AP-UE}$, $\mathrm{X}_{UE}$ is passed through a single layer feed forward network.
-From the multiple aggregator functions proposed in \cite{Graphsage}, we use the pooling aggregator given by
+As illustrated in Figure \ref{graphSAGE}, $N$ spatial graph convolutions, based on (\ref{spatialConvo}), are performed on $\mathcal{G}_{AP}$ with the feature set $\mathrm{X}_{AP}$ as the input.
+Then $M$ spatial convolutions are performed on $\mathcal{G}_{AP-UE}$, where $\mathrm{Z}_{AP}$ will be the input feature set of the AP nodes and $\mathrm{X}_{UE}$ will be the input feature set of the UE nodes.
+The directional edges between AP nodes and UE nodes ensure that the resulting AP embeddings are independent from the UE nodes in the graph, as messages are only passed from AP nodes to UE nodes.
+In order to match the distributions of the inputs $\mathrm{Z}_{AP}$ and $\mathrm{X}_{UE}$ to the $\mathcal{G}_{AP-UE}$, $\mathrm{X}_{UE}$ is passed through a single layer feed-forward network.
+From the multiple aggregator functions proposed in \cite{Graphsage}, we use the pooling aggregator, for node $k \in \mathcal{L} \cup \mathcal{K}$, given by